 Now that the kids have gone back to school, we’re hurtling towards autumn in Australia.
 Autumn season in Australia is a beautiful time for so many reasons.
-As Australia is just opening its doors to tourists again (yay!), I thought it would be a fun to write a post about why I love an Australian autumn and to share a bit about my experience of autumn in Australia (and specifically autumn in Brisbane which is where I live).
+As travel is well and truly back on the cards for everyone again, I thought it would be a fun to write a post about why I love an Australian autumn and to share a bit about my experience of autumn in Australia (and specifically autumn in Brisbane which is where I live).

 When is autumn in Australia?

-First, let’s cover some of the basics about autumn in Australia.
+First, let’s cover some off some of the basics about when is autumn in Australia.

 When does autumn start in Australia?
 The first day of autumn in Australia is 1st March.
 The autumn months in Australia are March, April and May.

-The autumn holidays for schools are over the Easter period, the dates of which vary from year to year.
+The Australian autumn holidays for schools are over the Easter period, the dates of which vary from year to year.
 If you’re looking to travel to Australia, it’s worth avoiding school holiday dates if you can as everywhere will be busier.
 You can find the state school holidays dates here.
 The school holidays during Autumn season in Australia are a lovely time to get out on holiday though, so if you’ve got kids and you don’t mind places being busier, weather-wise it’s a great time to explore.

 Weather in Australia during autumn months

-Unlike in the UK, when I used to find the weather quickly cooled when autumn arrived, autumn season in Australia takes a little longer for the cooler weather to filter through.
+Unlike in the UK, when I used to find the weather quickly cooled as soon as autumn arrived, autumn season in Australia takes a little longer for the cooler weather to filter through.
 It can actually still be very hot in the autumn months in Australia (so don’t go expecting lots of cool autumn air, hot chocolate and log fires!) but it’s a great time as the slightly cooler temperatures and the lower humidity rates and less rainfall make it a great time of the year.

 Temperatures in autumn around Australia can vary quite a bit: